Arm1.ru

 comment comments

 iOS 13 coming this fall will include dark mode.
 Current macOS already has dark mode.
-With bringing dark mode to iOS Apple also recommends to web developers to adopt colors for dark mode.
+With bringing dark mode to iOS Apple also recommends to web developers to adopt colours for dark mode.

-It's pretty easy.
+It's pretty easy to implement.
 All you need is to change CSS for your website and add something like that:

 :root {